ERCIM logo

 Submit Your Expression of Interest

 We look forward to advancing the discussion on semantic interoperability and digital twins together, laying the foundation for more integrated, efficient information systems.
-We invite you to submit an abstract of your proposed talk, panel discussion, or breakout session by [submission deadline] using the online form.
+We invite you to submit an abstract of your proposed talk, panel discussion, or breakout session by 9 December 2024.
 Contributions will be reviewed by the steering committee to ensure alignment with the workshop's objectives and provide a valuable experience for all participants.

 Contact